-Changing the sidelight bulb

-To access the sidelights (1), reach your hand inside the headlight support and take the bulb-holders out of their seats.
+Changing the sidelight bulb To access the sidelights (1), reach your hand inside the headlight support and take the bulb-holders out of their seats.
 Turn the bulb retaining ring (1) anti-clockwise and remove the burnt-out bulb.

-Benew the burnt-out bulb.
+Renew the burnt-out bulb.

-On refitting, turn the bulbs (1) clockwise to secure.
+On refitting, turn the bulb (1) clockwise to secure it.

-Rear turn indicators (fig. 75)
+Rear turn signals (fig. 88)

-To change the rear turn indicator bulbs, rotate the indicator body (1) by a quarter of a turn so that the lens is facing upwards, and withdraw it from indicator support.
+To change the rear turn signal bulbs, rotate the turn signal body (1) by a quarter of a turn so that the lens is facing upwards, and withdraw it from the support.